fmilitao/shopper/README.md

 # Shopper

-Rewrite of `shopper-android` using a progressive web app.
+Rewrite of [shopper-android](https://github.com/fmilitao/shopper-android) as a progressive web app.

-Still work in progress.

 ## Notes

-- Back button is to exit the application, use the arrow on top to go back to the list view.
+- Back button is to exit, use the arrow on top to go back to the list view.

 <!--
 ## Tasks

+* export list content as csv for importing elsewhere
 * add colors/categories
 * transfer to another list
-* on mouse down? track time down for long/short press?

 ## Useful Links